JulienChevron/JulienChevron.github.io/_posts/2019-06-04-SumerianRecognition.md

 For the moment, you can ask the host to turn on and off the webcam, and the Lex chatbot will response you that the webcam state has been changed, but, nothing really happens.

-To handle the Lex response and convert it to the action to change the camera state, you need to add the following code to the **initLexResponseEvent** function on the **hostScript** file.
+To handle the Lex response and convert it to the action to change the camera state, you need to add the following code to the **initLexResponseEvent** function on the **MicrophoneScript** file.

 ```js
 ctx.onLexResponse = (data) => {